-The state of Punjab that was once known as The Food Basket of the country is now the belt with highest cancer rates.
-The damage caused by these pesticides and fertilisers seeps deep into the soil and water ways.
-Sensing these threats around, farmers in the belt of Punjab are adapting these organic methods.
+The state of Punjab that was once known as ‘The Food Basket’ of the country is now the belt with the highest cancer rates.
+The damage caused by these pesticides and fertilisers has seeped deep into the soil and water ways.
+Sensing these threats, farmers in the belt of Punjab are adapting to organic methods.

 So, how beneficial Organic Farming is?

-2.YEILDS Study cited by the Organic Consumers Association states “In a review of 286 projects in 57 countries, farmers were found to have increased agricultural productivity by an average of 79 percent, by adopting ‘resource-conserving’ or ecological agriculture.”
+2.YEILDS – A Study cited by the Organic Consumers Association states “In a review of 286 projects in 57 countries, farmers were found to have increased agricultural productivity by an average of 79 percent, by adopting ‘resource-conserving’ or ecological agriculture.”
 Researchers claim that after three conversion periods the yields become equivalent to that of modern farming methods.

-3.EMPLOYMENT Perhaps the conventional methods bring purchasing power to people however more employment is generated in organic farming.
+3.EMPLOYMENT – Perhaps the conventional methods bring purchasing power to people, however more employment is generated in organic farming.
 Organic farming requires more manpower which helps in generating employment.